 How to Remove InstantSafeWeb from Windows.

-Step 3: Clean any registries, created by InstantSafeWeb on your computer.
+Step 4: Clean Any registries, Created by InstantSafeWeb on Your PC.

 The usually targeted registries of Windows machines are the following:

 You can access them by opening the Windows registry editor and deleting any values, created by InstantSafeWeb there.
 This can happen by following the steps underneath:

 4.1 Open the Run Window again, type "regedit" and click OK.

 4.2 When you open it, you can freely navigate to the Run and RunOnce keys, whose locations are shown above.

 4.3 You can remove the value of the virus by right-clicking on it and removing it.

 Tip: To find a virus-created value, you can right-click on it and click "Modify" to see which file it is set to run.
 If this is the virus file location, remove the value.

 Get rid of InstantSafeWeb from Mac OS X.